 Flat Feet

 Flat feet is a case of weak arches.
-Most people with flat feet do not have a very good balance and so they hav
+Most people with flat feet do not have a very good balance and so they have a tendency to lean forward as they walk.
+The result is strains in the lower back causing aches.

 Modern Shoes

-d to the toes thus tipping the wearer forward leading to aches too.
+Avoid wearing high heels.
+The tendency when one wears high heels is that the weight of the body is transferred to the toes thus tipping the wearer forward leading to aches too.
 Synthetic materials in shoes, should also be avoided because they do not allow breathing space for the feet thus causing fungi and viruses to thrive.
 They also cause corns and callouses because of the friction with the feet.
 Shoes/sandals that do not cover the bone one the inner side of the feet connecting to the toe can cause bunions.

 Tight Shoes

-nes and each has a nerve ending in the feet and hands.
+The body can be divided into 10 zones and each has a nerve ending in the feet and hands.
 When pressure is placed on some parts of the feet, there is an area that breaks down the tiny and highly toxic crystalline deposits formed at the nerve endings of the foot, thus slowing down circulation and causing diminished energy flow.
 Consulting a reflexology chart, you will see that the neck, cervical spine and the head are located at the base of and top of the big toe.
 So tight shoes, exerting pressure on these areas can cause headaches, neuralgia, tensions in the neck and shoulders.

 Athlete's Foot